 Q: After marijuana is legalized, will I be able to walk down the street and smoke a joint?

 A: NO!
 Although beer is legal, can you walk down the street drinking a beer?
 Nope.
 Our goal was to treat marijuana like alcohol, so with that treatment comes similar rules.
 You will be able to consume marijuana at home or at establishments that allow it- just like beer.

 Q: I already signed the petition, can I sign it again?

 A: NO!
 You only need to sign the petition once.
 If you really care about signing it again & again, maybe you should consider volunteering with the campaign so that you can get your friends and neighbors to sign.

 A: The campaign will be turning in all the circulating petitions on Monday, July 7.
 The DC Board of Elections will review the circulating petitions to ensure that the campaign reached the signature threshold.
 Once the petitions are verified, ballot initiative #71 will be placed on the November 4 general election ballot and you will be given the option of voting YES or NO. We hope you vote YES!

 Welcome to DCMJ.org, the digital home of the DC Cannabis Campaign!

 Got questions about the status of marijuana in Washington, DC?
 Here’s the latest:

 The DC Cannabis Campaign’s Ballot Initiative will allow DC residents 21 and older the right to:

-The DC Board of Elections will be giving the DC Cannabis Campaign the official signature gathering petitions on April 23 and the Campaign will need to collect more than 25,000 valid signatures by the first week of July in order to put the initiative on the ballot in November.
+The DC Board of Elections gave the DC Cannabis Campaign the official circulating petitions on April 23 and the Campaign is currently collecting signatures from registered DC voters.
+The Campaign has until the first week of July to collect over 22,373 valid signatures in order to put the initiative on the ballot in November’s General Election.